hikeventures/hikeventures.github.io/_posts/2014-03-03-best-rain-pants.markdown

 ## Features and weight
 You should consider if you really need 3/4 length side zips or pockets on your pants.
 They are nice to have features but they will come with some additional weight.
 Please note that I have not tested the products myself (except the Montane Minimus Pants).

+I hope you found this article useful to find your best men rain pants in 2016.

 ---